Norwegian Sun: Cruising areas

-In May 2018, the ship repositioned to Port Canaveral to operate cruises to Havana with Key West Florida, and to the Bahamas to either Freeport or Nassau and Great Stirrup Cay.
+In May 2018 the ship repositioned to Port Canaveral to operate cruises to Havana with Key West Florida, and to the Bahamas to either Freeport or Nassau and Great Stirrup Cay.

 Between 9 September and 14 October 2018, Norwegian Sun operated cruises from Miami to Havana, Great Stirrup Cay, Costa Maya, Mexico and Harvest Caye, Belize.

 In June 2019, it was announced that, following the travel ban preventing U.S. cruise ships from visiting Cuba, Norwegian Sun would no longer be offering their "open bar" service and would instead transition to the traditional way for charging for onboard drinks.

+Beginning in 2026, Norwegian Sun will no longer sail from Seattle to Alaska during the summer cruise season in the northern hemisphere.
+Her new homeport will be Helsinki, and she will sail the Baltic Sea, also offering cruises from Copenhagen.
+She will visit ports in Sweden, Norway, Germany, Lithuania and Poland.

 Incidents

 2022 iceberg collision

 On June 25, 2022, while cruising near Alaska's Hubbard Glacier, the ship collided with a small iceberg known as a "growler".
 The ship docked in Juneau, where it was inspected by the Coast Guard.
 There was some damage found, but the ship was allowed to continue on a shortened itinerary.
 After the passengers disembarked, the ship was taken out of service for over two weeks for repairs.